 2. Earn the degrees required for your preferred area of counseling.

 Next, you will need to complete the right degrees to become eligible for licensure.
 Most of the counseling licenses described below require at least a master’s degree with specific coursework and often require a significant clinical practicum or internship as part of the program.
 The Pennsylvania State Board of Social Workers, Marriage and Family Therapists and Professional Counselors (the Board) provides a list of required coursework and the Pennsylvania Department of Education (PDE) provides a list of approved programs.
 The only exception is substance abuse counselors, who can be credentialed in Pennsylvania for entry-level positions with a high school diploma.
 However, full licensure requires a related bachelor’s or master’s degree.

 3. Get licensed to practice counseling in Pennsylvania.

-After finishing the necessary education, you will need to complete supervised work experience ranging from at least 600 hours for guidance counselor certification to up to 3,000 hours for other types of counseling licensure.
-Successfully passing a related exam is also necessary.
-The Pennsylvania State Board of Social Workers, Marriage and Family Therapists and Professional Counselors licenses a broad group of counseling professionals such as Licensed Professional Counselors (LPCs) and also handles the Licensed Marriage and Family Therapist (LMFT) license.
-Guidance counselor certification is issued by the Pennsylvania Department of Education.
+The Pennsylvania State Board of Social Workers, Marriage and Family Therapists and Professional Counselors (the Board) licenses a broad group of counseling professionals such as Licensed Professional Counselors (LPCs) and also handles the Licensed Marriage and Family Therapist (LMFT) license.
+Guidance counselor certification is issued by the Pennsylvania Department of Education (PDE).
 Continue reading to learn more about the various types of Pennsylvania counseling licensure.